mnemnion/JLpeg.jl/Plans.md

 We use `:aux` to store everything we determine about rules, nullable, nofail, fixedlen, terminal, visited, anything else we really need to know.

-#### [ ] Compiling

-I'm trying to figure out here what the operations for compiling even are.

-My basic annoyance with the current compiler is that it prewalks the code.
-Advantage: didn't have to sprinkle "compile!" everywhere.
-Disadvantages: numerous.

-What I want is to dump that, and pass through a `link` Dict.

-Things to determine/do on recursive walk:

-- [X] Sight order: which rules are seen first, the code will be laid out accordingly
-- [X] Which rules are recursive
-- [ ] `:hascaps` (need for FullCapture optimization)
-- [ ] Compile everything which doesn't have a rule call.

- [ ] Inlining?
-Should we?
-What circumstances?
- [ ] Tail-call elimination

 ### Capture closing